NWSLC-DSA/test-assignment-Coxa1/README.md

 ## :octocat: Git and GitHub

 Git is a **distributed Version Control System (VCS)**, which means it is a useful tool for easily tracking changes to your code, collaborating, and sharing.
-With Git you can track the changes you make to your project so you always have a record of what you’ve worked on and can easily revert back to an older version if need be.
-It also makes working with others easier—groups of people can work together on the same project and merge their changes into one final source!

 GitHub is a way to use the same power of Git all online with an easy-to-use interface.
 It’s used across the software world and beyond to collaborate and maintain the history of projects.

-GitHub is home to some of the most advanced technologies in the world.
-Whether you're visualizing data or building a new game, there's a whole community and set of tools on GitHub that can get you to the next step.
-This course starts with the basics of GitHub, but we'll dig into the rest later.

-## :octocat: Understanding the GitHub flow
+## :octocat: Understanding the GITHUB FLOW

-The GitHub flow is a lightweight workflow that allows you to experiment and collaborate on your projects easily, without the risk of losing your previous work.
+The **GITHUB FLOW** is a lightweight workflow that allows you to experiment and collaborate on your projects easily, without the risk of losing your previous work.

 ### Repositories

-A repository is where your project work happens--think of it as your project folder.
+A REPOSITORY is where your project work happens, your PROJECT FOLDER.
 It contains all of your project’s files and revision history.
 You can work within a repository alone or invite others to collaborate with you on those files.

 ### Cloning